isomerpages/nparks-sgf/_sgf-2024-show-highlights/Singapore Gardeners' Cup.md

 ---
 <p>The Singapore Gardeners’ Cup, a friendly challenge for local community
-gardening groups to co-create thematic garden displays and now into its seventh edition, will also be back at the Festival.
-Gardening groups from the five districts in Singapore will partner staff from National Parks Board, landscape architects, and implementing partners to develop one show garden for each district.
+gardening groups to co-create thematic garden displays and now into its seventh edition, will be back at the Festival.
+Gardening groups from the five districts in Singapore will partner staff from the National Parks Board, landscape architects, and implementing partners to develop one show garden for each district.
 This year’s theme is ‘Botanical Fun’ and will feature a variety of tropical plants with an emphasis on sustainability.&nbsp;</p>